 The Pier has also featured in the television programmes “Location Location Location” and “Most Haunted”.
 In August 2015 Freddie Flintoff turned up in his chip van to do some crabbing off the Pier, as part of a Sky 1 series “Lord of the Fries”.

-Our most recent claim to fame saw the Pier taken for a big dance number, for a new Bollywood Film “Housefull 3″, which will be launched in India in Spring 2016.
+Our most unusual claim to fame saw the Pier taken for a big dance number, for a new Bollywood Film “Housefull 3”, which was launched in India in Spring 2016.

 More locally, Cromer Pier regularly plays host to the annual Crab & Lobster Festival, and we are also an integral part of the Cromer Carnival every year.

-And at the end of each year thousands of locals and tourists flock to see the New Years Day fireworks display on the Pier.
+At the beginning of each year thousands of locals and tourists flock to see the New Years Day fireworks display on the Pier.
 In 2014 the Pier hosted a hugely successful Open Day to celebrate 200 years of British Seaside Piers.
-More obscurely it has been a location for marriage proposals and funerals!
+The Pier is becoming more and more popular as a unique choice wedding venue and has been a location for marriage proposals and funerals!

 The Pier is a true hub for the local community to come together and a crowd puller for tourists who choose to holiday in Norfolk throughout the 12 months of the year.
 North Norfolk is an all season destination and beautiful regardless of what month you visit and with all of these famous activities going on, you never know who you may see on Cromer Pier!